mohamedmansour/tree-shaking-benchmarks/README.md

 <!-- /TOC -->

 The purpose of this repo is to compare different Web Framework / Library tree-shaking abilities, build time speed, and bundle size by importing a single `Button` component.
+Supports esbuild, bun, rspack, and webpack.

 ## Using Bun